Philippines Hostage Crisis Ends With Many Dead, Reactions

 See also:

-If you cannot see the above YouTube video and you are in China, you may need a VPN service like Freedur (use this link and our “chinaSMACK” coupon code to get %10 discount).
+If you cannot see the above YouTube video and you are in China, you may need a VPN service (see Best VPN for China Guide.)

 Comments from KDS: